abnaceur/blockchain-vreshop/README.md

 ## Team
  - abnaceur : http://naceur-abdeljalil.com
+ - mschmitt.
- - mschmitt
+ - Jerome :

 ## Project's Goals and objectives

 E-SHOP :
-1. Build an e-shop platform to present the physical shops online.
+1. Build an e-shop platform to represent the physical shops online.
 	A – Backoffice to create a shop and register it in the blockchain.
-	B – The shop owner can add a virtual reality visit to his shop Where products taged with the e-pay Qr bar can be sold.
+	B – The shop owner can add a virtual reality visit to his/her shop where products taged with the E-PAY QR bar code can be sold.
 	C – A customer can buy and/or book services.
 	D – A shop owner can register his products in the blockchain (Backend).

-User case : A customer can visit the shop, have a virtual reality experience and buy products by scaning Qr code and/or book a service.
+User case : A customer can visit the shop, have a virtual reality experience and buy products by scaning QR code and/or book a service.
 (Frontend)

 E-Trust :
-1. A dapp application based on ethereum blockchain
+1. A Dapp application based on ethereum blockchain
 	1- A Contract to register a shop.
 	2- A Contract to register a product.
 	3- A Contract to create a voucher tocken for customers.
-	4- Build an explorer plateforn which shows all transaction. product and shop info in real time.
+	4- Build an explorer plateforn which shows all transactions. products and shops information in real time.

 E-PAY :
 1. A mobile app payment system.
 	a.
-The app can generate Qr code (Sell).
+The mobile app can generate QR code bares (Sell).
 	b.
-The app is bindded to a bank account
+The mobile app is bindded to a bank account
 	c.
-The app can scan code (purchase).
+The mobile app can a scan QR codebars (purchase).
 	d.
-The app can contain the tokens voucher.
+The mobile app can contain the tokens voucher.
     e.
-The app is used in all kind of payment fast easy and secure.
+The mobile app is used in all kind of payment, fast, easy and secure.

-User case : Generate a Qr code for a product.
+User case : Generate a QR code for a product.
 Scan.
 Confirm the purchase,
 	        Balance has been debited.

 ## Technologies :